taofen8/salyut/README-EN.md

 	* **browser.count** - The max count of the browsers.
 	* **newTab.path** - The file which salyut used to create new tab.
 Find it in [env](/env) folder.

-* Write Code to invoke.
+* Write code to invoke.

 ```java
 Salyut.setEnv(EnvKey.DRIVER_PATH,{your driver path});